Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 • 30 servings per bag

-• Certificate of Analysis available
+• Third-party lab testing and Certificate of Analysis information available

 • Easy to mix into water, juice, or smoothies